hikogui/hikotest/README.md

 I created my own unit testing framework since I had several issues with other unit-testing frame works with testing the HikoGUI library.

-Design decissions:
+Design decisions:
- * Do not catch exceptions or other traps.
-To make it easy to debug crashing tests.
+ * Simple test-dispatch architecture so that it is easy to debug.
+   In debug-mode no exceptions are caught, and break-points are set.
  * Limit the amount of stack space required.
 To not cause the address sanitizer to trigger on stack overflow with a bunch of simple tests.
  * Comparisons for: values, ranges, absolute difference and ranges